TITLE 77: PUBLIC HEALTH

 F) Reports on all client conferences;

-G) Report of contracts with the client's health care professional by client and staff;
+G) Report of contacts with the client's health care professional by client and staff;

-H) Indication of supervision of services by the supervising nurse, a registered nurse, or other members of the home nursing supervisory/management team;
+H) Documentation of supervision of services by the supervising nurse, a registered nurse, or other members of the home nursing supervisory/management team;

 I) Written and signed confirmation of the client's health care professional's interim verbal orders;

 J) A discharge summary giving a brief review of service, client status, reason for discharge, and plans for post-discharge needs of the client.
 A discharge summary may suffice as documentation to close the client record for one-time visits or short-term services.
-The discharge summary need not be a separate piece of paper and may be incorporated into the routine summary of reports already furnished to the physician;
+The discharge summary need not be a separate piece of paper and may be incorporated into the routine summary of reports already furnished to the physician or health care professional;

 K) A copy of appropriate client transfer information, when requested, if the client is transferred to another health facility or health agency.

-2) Each agency shall have a written policy on records procedures and shall retain records for a minimum of five years beyond the last date of service provided.
+2) For record keeping, the agency may utilize hard copies or an electronic format.
+Each agency shall have written policies and procedures for records maintenance and shall retain records for a minimum of five years beyond the last date of service provided.
 The procedures may include that the agency will use and maintain faxed copies of records from licensed professionals, rather than original records, provided that the faxed copies will be maintained on non-thermal paper and that the original records will be maintained for a period of five years by the professional who originated the records.
 If that professional is providing services through a contract with the agency, then the contract shall provide that the professional maintain the original records for a period of five years.

 3) Agencies that maintain client records by computer rather than hard copy may use electronic signatures.
-The agency shall have policies and procedures in place in regard to such entries and the appropriate authentication and dating of those records.
+The agency shall have policies and procedures in place in regard to these entries and the appropriate authentication and dating of those records.
 Authentication may include signatures, written initials, or computer secure entry by a unique identifier of a primary author who has received and approved the entry.
-The agency shall have safeguards in place to prevent unauthorized access to the records and a process for reconstruction of the records in the event of a system failure or breakdown.
+The agency shall have safeguards in place to prevent unauthorized access to the records and a process for reconstruction of the records if the system fails or breaks down.

-5) Each agency shall have a written policy and procedure for the protection of confidentiality of client records that explains the use of records, removal of records and release of information.
+5) Each agency shall have a written policy and procedure for protecting the confidentiality of client records that explains the use of records, removal of records and release of information.

 The agency shall have written policies governing the supervision and administration of drugs and biologicals, which shall include, but not be limited to, the following: